 About Maud Robart:

-1977-1993 She collaborates as an artistic specialist with Jerzy Grotowski (Haiti, Poland, USA and Italy), in international study programs for research and continuing education in the field of performing arts and their ritual roots.
+1977-1993 She collaborates as an artistic specialist with Jerzy Grotowski (Haiti, Poland, USA, Italy), in international study programs for research and continuing education in the field of performing arts and their ritual roots.

 Since 1994 she leads workshops and discusses her work in conferences and universities in various countries in Europe and America.
 The ritual songs, movements and patterns of action associated with her research are rooted in the oral tradition and stand among the most archaic forms of art.
 In a transdisciplinary perspective, Maud Robart transmits the principles of those primordial techniques by building a path in which the direct experience is the ground for a process of exploration, as well as the basis of a living understanding.
 The seeds of the past secretly germinate in the cultural era of today.